SquidDev/LuaCompilerProject/doc/tua.md

 	age = 20
 } -- We know it has the fields, so we can say it is an instance of Person

-interface Genius has -- Or you can do `interface Genius extends Person has`
+interface Genius -- You can also do `interface Genius extends Person`
 	name:string
 	age:number
 	iq:number